danchoi/fredit/README.md

 fredit has rudimentary security features. fredit will not allow any user to use the fredit web interface to edit a file above or outside the Rails application root directory of that Rails instance.
+But this still leaves things like database.yml configurations accessible to the fredit editor.

 But please take additional precautions to make sure that your fredit-enabled Rails instance is not accessible by hostile strangers.